plilja/plilja.github.io/_posts/2025-04-19-estimates.md

 title: Estimates
 tags: [ramble]
 keywords: [estimates, project-planning, agile, task-estimation, sprint-planning, project-management, software-estimation, planning]
+excerpt: "Why software estimates are hard and how to improve them.
+Understand the cone of uncertainty and use techniques like story points and buffer time effectively."
 ---

 Estimating how long a development task will take is notoriously difficult.